**Alt Text:** A man wearing an apron stands behind a bar counter, smiling at a tablet.

 Geography and Demographics: Tailoring Your Approach

-” Deciding firmly upon your market is a must-have.
+” Deciding firmly upon your market is a sine-qua-non.
 Know what they’re willing to pay and what they’re getting elsewhere.
 In San Diego, patrons may expect a margarita that’s both high in quality and reasonably priced.” — Jamie Burke, Beverage Consultant.

 Diving into the Details: Pour Cost and Pricing Strategy

-Pour cost forms the backbone of any pricing strategy.
+Pour cost forms the foundation of any pricing strategy.
 It’s the ratio of the cost of drink ingredients to its sale price.
 The golden rule is to aim for a pour cost of about 20-25%, meaning if a drink costs $1 in ingredients, you should charge $4-$5.

 The Art and Science of Pricing